Mike Schaufler

-Mike Schaufler is a former Democratic member of the Oregon House of Representatives, representing District 48 from 2003 to 2013.
+Mike Schaufler is a former Democratic member of the Oregon House of Representatives who represented District 48 from 2003 to 2013.

+Early life

-After growing up and graduating from high school in Webster City, Iowa, Mike developed an early interest in politics.
+After growing up and graduating from high school in Webster City, Iowa, Schaufler developed an early interest in politics.
 He was an active participant in student council throughout his time in school, ultimately attending the University of Iowa to pursue a B.A. in Political Science.
 Upon completing his bachelor's degree in 1984, he moved to Oregon in 1988.

+Career

-After arriving in Oregon, Mike worked as a Laborers' Union member, rank and file, from 1988–1996.
-Since 1996, Mike has successfully operated his own small business, working as a contractor.
+After arriving in Oregon, Schaufler worked as a Laborers' Union member, rank and file, from 1988–1996.
+Since 1996, Schaufler has successfully operated his own small business, working as a contractor.

-During his time in Oregon, Mike's strong interest in politics drovehis involvement in local government, where he held numerous positions.
-His experience in public service exposed him to a wealth of issues and afforded him the opportunity to apply real solutions to make the community better.

-Mike served in the following positions prior to his election to the Oregon House of Representatives in 2002:
+Prior to his 2002 election to the Oregon House of Representatives Schaufler served in the following positions: